Rogdham/pyzstd/index.rst

 .. py:function:: get_frame_size(frame_buffer)

-    Get the size of a zstd frame, including frame header and epilogue.
+    Get the size of a zstd frame, including frame header and 4-byte checksum if it has.

     It will iterate all blocks' header within a frame, to accumulate the frame's size.